poezio/poezio/doc/source/configuration.rst

         Some informational messages (error, a contact getting connected, etc) are sometimes added to the information buffer.
-These settings can make that buffer grow temporarly so you can read these information when they appear.
+These settings can make that buffer grow temporarily so you can read these information when they appear.

         A list of message types that should make the information buffer grow